-Nature of Securities Purpose for which funds Total Amount Unutilized Remark, if viz.
-Equity shares/ were raised Amount utilized for balance as at any Preference shares/ Raised/ the other balance sheet Convertible opening purpose date debentures unutilized balance Preferential Issue Meeting Working Capital Requirements, General Corporate Purposes, Financing of business opportunities, any other cost incurred towards the main business objects of the company, issue related expenses.
-136.5 million 81.52 54.98 Please refer note below
+Nature of Securities viz.
+Equity shares/ Preference shares/ Convertible debentures Purpose for which funds were raised Total Amount Raised/ opening unutilized balance Amount utilized for the other purpose Unutilized balance as at balance sheet date Remark, if any

+Capital below

+Requirements, General

+Corporate

+Purposes,

+Financing of

+business

+opportunities,

+any other cost

+incurred

+towards the

+objects of the

+company, issue

+related

+expenses.